 Simply stated, assessment tells the story of how well we do what we do.
 It is the process by which we measure the level of achievement at SMU.
 Assessment allows us to articulate student learning outcomes and/or program goals, collect data using varied assessment methods, and use the findings to improve student learning and all administrative, academic and student support services.
 It is an important driver of continuous improvement and data-based decision making for the institution.

-The Office of Assessment & Accreditation at SMU is charged with helping the university maintain compliance with all principles, requirements, standards, and policies of SACS and the U.S. Department of Education.
+The Office of Institutional Planning and Effectiveness at SMU is charged with helping the university maintain compliance with all principles, requirements, standards, and policies of SACSCOC and the U.S. Department of Education.
 Assessment is “the systematic collection, review, and use of information about educational programs undertaken for the purpose of improving student learning and development.”

-Southern Methodist University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) to award baccalaureate, masters, doctorate, and professional degrees.
+Southern Methodist University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, masters, doctorate, and professional degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Southern Methodist University.

 Reaffirmation of accreditation occurs every ten years, with a five-year interim review.

 SMU's last reaffirmation of accreditation was conducted in 2021.